 Glovers needles are a special type of needle that is used for stitching seed beads to leather, suede, or other thick fabrics.
 They are sharper than other beadwork needles and have a triangle-shaped pointed tip that easily penetrates leather.
 Glovers needles come in a variety of sizes similar to English beading needles.

-If you are working with a thread like Fireline, Wildfire or Nymo, flatten the thread ends before trying to thread the needle.
-Do this by running the end through my front teeth, but you can also use a jewelry making plier.
+- Flatten the end: If you are working with a thread like Fireline, Wildfire, or Nymo, flatten the thread ends before trying to thread the needle.
+You can do this by running the end through your front teeth, or you can use a jewelry-making plier.

-Bring the needle to the thread end.
-This is the opposite of how we think about doing it - but it works better.
-Instead of pushing the thread through the needle, try bringing the eye of the needle to the thread.
+- Bring the needle to the thread end: Instead of pushing the thread through the needle, try bringing the eye of the needle to the thread.
+This is the opposite of how you probably think about doing it, but it works better.